-- 2.1.
-A breach of these Disciplinary Regulations occurs when: - a) Any player in the course of, or in connection with a match, offends against the Code of Conduct or acts at any time to prejudice the good name or interests of the League. - b) Any club fails properly to control or discipline its players or acts in a manner prejudicial to the good name or interests of the League. - 2.2.
-Any player or club committing such a breach shall be liable to penalties in the manner prescribed in this document. - 2.3.
-A breach of the Code of Conduct will normally be categorised as Level 1, 2, 3 or 4, as set out in Appendix 1.
+- 3.1.
+A breach of these Disciplinary Regulations occurs when:- - A. A player in the course of, or in connection with a match, offends against the Code of Conduct or acts at any time to prejudice the good name or interests of the League . - B. A club fails properly to control or discipline its players or acts in a manner prejudicial to the good name or interests of the League.